jawher/xavr/README.md

 **X-AVR** is an XCode template for generating `AVR C` projects.

 Now the meta version: **X-AVR** is a python script which uses the installed `avr-gcc` and `avrdude` to generate and install an XCode `TemplateInfo.plist` file.
-This template can be used to create `AVR C` XCode projects whith a `Makefile` to build and upload the program to an `AVR` chip.
+This template can be used to create `AVR C` XCode projects with a `Makefile` to build and upload the program to an `AVR` chip.

 *Notice*: This template does not generate projects in *the arduino language*.
 The generated project uses the `C` language and the `avr-libc` library.